2022 UEFA Europa League final: Identity

-The logo of the 2022 UEFA Europa League Final was unveiled at the group stage draw on 27 August 2021 in Istanbul.
+The logo of the 2022 UEFA Europa League Final was unveiled at the group stage draw on 27 August 2021 in Istanbul, Turkey.

 Ambassador

 The ambassador for the final was former Sevilla goalkeeper Andrés Palop.

 Officials

 On 11 May 2022, UEFA named Slovenian official Slavko Vinčić as the referee for the final.
 Vinčić had been a FIFA referee since 2010, and was previously an additional assistant referee in the 2017 UEFA Europa League Final and the fourth official in the 2021 UEFA Europa League Final.
 He also worked as an additional assistant referee in the 2012 UEFA Super Cup.
 He officiated ten matches in the 2021–22 Champions League season, with two matches in qualification, five in the group stage and three knockout fixtures.
 He served as a referee at UEFA Euro 2020, where he officiated two group matches and a quarter-final.
 He was joined by three of his fellow countrymen, with Tomaž Klančnik and Andraž Kovačič as assistant referees, and Jure Praprotnik as one of the assistant VAR officials.
 Srđan Jovanović of Serbia served as the fourth official, while Dutchman Pol van Boekel was appointed as the video assistant referee.
 Spaniards Alejandro Hernández Hernández and Roberto Díaz Pérez del Palomar served as the other assistant VAR officials.